RafRomB/imml/README.md

 For more details on the usage and available options for each class, please refer to the documentation.

+## Solutions

+If you need to run algorithms in Octave (MATLAB), you will need to have it in your system.
+A common way to install it is using: apt install octave.

 ## Contributing

 This package is open-source and contributions are welcome!
 If you find any issues or